A Marriage of Environmentalism and Technology: Saving Lafayette’s Trees and Relishing Their Community

 LG – We were both fired, and so we didn’t have that many commitments.

 LG – I had lost my job.
-I was an adjunct professor at John Hopkins and Georgetown, and so I was able to go.
+I was a adjunct professor at John Hopkins and Georgetown, and so I was able to go.

-BE – So I said that I wanted to go to Israel for 6 months.
+BE – So I said that I wanted to go to Israel for six months.
 But I had a wonderful staff on board here in DC and everything went fine after I left.

 In 2002, all was going along and things were going fine.
 Again, the income for any paid environmental work is a pittance, but the psyche benefit is enormous.
 Anyway, I got this pain in my shoulder and it would not go away.
-For 2 months, it got worse and worse, and I finally got it diagnosed the end of July – bone marrow cancer – a death sentence.
+For two months, it got worse and worse, and I finally got it diagnosed the end of July – bone marrow cancer – a death sentence.
 It is still incurable.
 My doctor said you can stay here and die, because no one knows how to treat this cancer in DC.
 Or you can go to Little Rock, Arkansas, which is the only place that treats it.
 I said, “I’ll go to Arkansas.”
-I was given 3 weeks to live when I got down there, and Linda was my caregiver.
+I was given three weeks to live when I got down there, and Linda was my caregiver.
 She had started her work at Georgetown.
 It was a rough year.
-I had 3 or 4 rounds of chemotherapy.
+I had three or four rounds of chemotherapy.
 I lost my hair, but I survived.
 I am in complete remission.
-But it took 2 or 3 years to do that.
+But it took two to three years to do that.

 In Washington State, the east side irrigators want water to irrigate their hay for Japanese racehorses and water for hops, apples and cherries.
 They want to build a couple dams with $5 billion of taxpayers’ money to flood some ancient forests – the big trees that I fought for all my life.
 So we are fighting quite a political battle out there, since I know that place well.
 So I go back to the Northwest a lot.